-Sahra began postgraduate study in Global Maternal Health with a few papers in 2017, bringing together her passion for equity and physiology in a satisfying and stimulating new challenge.
+Sahra began postgraduate study in Global Maternal Health in 2017, bringing together her passion for equity and physiology in a satisfying and stimulating new challenge.
 In 2019 she took on the significant challenge of conducting her own international research study, looking at access to contraception for women in rural Solomon Islands.
 The role of family planning in Sustainable Development highlighted the need to enable local solutions, and how this applies from micro to macro issues.
 This led Sahra to return to Kapiti with a renewed dedication to the principle of “think global, act local”.

-Below is an article Sahra wrote about the influence of Chaos and Complexity Theories on childbirth which was published in an international journal.
+Previously Sahra wrote about the influence of Chaos and Complexity Theories on childbirth which was published in MIDIRS, an international journal.
 In it she makes clear her position for the need to decrease unnecessary medical interventions in normal birth.
-She is particularly interested in the potential transformative nature of birth, and the impact of empowerment on attachment and ongoing parenting.
+She has always been particularly interested in the potential transformative nature of birth, and the impact of strong maternal/infant attachment on ongoing parenting.
 She also enjoys regular mentoring of student and new graduate midwives.
-In addition, she is anticipating establishing a contraceptive clinic for women in Kapiti beginning next year.
-Continual theoretical, academic, and clinical exploration enhance and broaden her fascination with, and dedication to the significance of birth and the potential of this inflection point in life.
+She remains committed to continual theoretical and clinical development to enhance and broaden her fascination with, and dedication to the significance of birth and the potential of this inflection point in life.